basnijholt/discretizer/examples/stadium.md

 ...     x = max(abs(x) - 20, 0)
 ...     return x**2 + y**2 < 30**2
 ```

+From the discretizer we get a lattice, the onsite and the hopping functions, so we almost have all we need to make and use the system.
+We only need to fix the value of $V$.
+That is why we declare a simple namespace, in which we define $V$ and pass it over as 'args' argument when we call the system's Hamiltonian.
+Remember that we declared $V$ as space dependend, so we have to make it a function of the position variables $x$ and $y$.

 ```python
 >>> sys = kwant.Builder()